 The Odditorium and the Hollywood Star Car Museum are worth a visit.
 Gatlinburg is also an excellent part of the country to enjoy nature, especially when going on hikes.
 Here's a quick look at a few of the top hiking trails in Gatlinburg.

 Kanati Fork Trail

-Coming to Gatlinburg to satisfy your hiking endeavors is a wise choice to make.
+Coming to Gatlinburg to satisfy your hiking endeavors is a wise choice.
 Best of all, you'll have access to top-notch lodging accommodations, with a slew of hotels ranging from 2 to 5 stars.
 Just make sure to plan your trip accordingly because this tourist hot spot stays busy year-round.

-Whitney Cann spends the most of her days behind a computer screen, writing about a variety of topics.
-She often blogs about her own family vacation getaways and she is currently working on the #HipmunkCityLove Project.
+Whitney Cann spends the majority of her days behind a computer screen, writing about a variety of topics.
+She often blogs about her own family vacation getaways, and she is currently working on the #HipmunkCityLove Project.
 Her writing endeavors will take her to Walt Disney World and Cancun in the near future.